 There are many annual competitions run in conjunction with the local newspaper to encourage all age groups to produce floral displays.

-The Mayoral Awards were introduced to recognise enterprise, endeavours and contribution across various awards ranging from business, environmental, community and youth.
+The Mayoral Awards were introduced to recognise enterprise, endeavours and contribution across various awards ranging from business, environmental, community youth and tourism.

 FINANCIAL SUMMARY